-Ukraine establishes its own Maximum Residue Limits (MRLs) for chemical and biological contaminants in food products.
+Ukraine establishes its own maximum residue limits (MRLs) for chemical and biological contaminants in food products.
 The list of MRLs controlled in the products of animal origin is available as separate FAIRS subject report.
 All product specific tests are conducted at the port of entry.
 No risk analysis is used to reduce test number.
 The Ukrainian sanitary service recognizes the norms established by the Codex Alimentarius Commission for non-registered pesticides in the case of imported foods.
+Similarly to food additives, the Cabinet of Ministers obliged the Competent Authorities to establish CODEX-compliant rules by January 1, 2012.
+However, Post was not able to receive confirmation that this practice is in place.

-The use of officially registered pesticides and their application procedures are controlled by the Ministry of Ecology and Natural Resources (MENRU) using the norms established by the MHCU.
+The use of officially registered pesticides and their application procedures are controlled by the Ministry of Ecology and Natural Resources (MENRU) using the norms established by the MHU.
 The MENRU publishes the Catalogue of Pesticides and Agricultural Chemicals Allowed for Use in Ukraine every year.
-The Catalogue lists all registered pesticides by brand name, group, owner, country of origin, active ingredients and duration of registration.
+The Catalogue lists all registered pesticides by brand name, group, owner, country of origin, active ingredients, and duration of registration.
 Agricultural chemicals not listed in the catalogue cannot be used domestically, and no residues in agricultural products are allowed.
-The list is published in paper format and available from FAS/Kyiv Office upon request.
+The list is published in paper format and can be made available by the FAS/Kyiv Office upon request.